 Why women feel pressured to shave

-Type "When did women start..." into Google and one of the first autocomplete suggestions to pop up is, "When did women start shaving?"
+Type "When did women star t..." into Google and one of the top autocomplete suggestions to pop up is, "When did women start shaving?"

 The answer goes back centuries.
 Hair removal -- or otherwise -- has long shaped gender dynamics, served as a signifier of class and defined notions of femininity and the "ideal body."

-However, in its most recent evolution, body hair is being embraced by a growing number of young women who are turning a source of societal shame
+However, in its most recent evolution, body hair is being embraced by a growing number of young women who are turning a source of societal shame and turning i

-and turning it into a sign of personal strength.
+t into a sign of personal strength.

 The rise of gender fluidity, the body-positivity movement and the beauty sector's growing inclusiveness have all contributed to the new wave of hirsuteness.